1809-1930: History Of Hospitals In Michigan

 The hospital site at Camp Anderson, formerly the old fair grounds, is not known.
 One or two other places were certainly used for war hospitals, but the exact sites have not been located.

-In the winter of 1872-1873, St. Mark’s Church in Grand Rapids had under its care two aged and infirm women.
-To provide a home for them and for others who might come to the same need, the rector appealed to the philanthropic women of the church.
+In the winter of 1872-1873, St. Mark’s Church in Grand Rapids cared for two aged and infirm women.
+To provide a home for them and for others, the rector appealed to the philanthropic women of the church.
 Prominent in the group which responded and effected the desired organization was Mrs. E. P. Fuller, who, with her husband, gave encouragement to the project by donating the use of a small house at what is now the corner of Bond Avenue and Crescent Street.
 Here on February 11, 1873, was held the first recorded meeting of St. Mark’s Church Home, a voluntary association, in the modest inception of which lies the origin of Butterworth Hospital.

 In 1875, the home was transferred to more commodious quarters at 144 Island Street, upon property belonging to Mr. and Mrs. E. P. Fuller, who generously donated its use rent-free for a number of years.